developer-zebra/developer-zebra-site/src/activeedge/2-5/guide/about/index.md

 ## Overview

-ActiveEdge Touch Zone provides a customizable "application drawer" that gives users a quick and easy way to launch an organizations's apps or functions from inside any other app or task.
+Zebra ActiveEdge Touch Zone provides a customizable "App Drawer" that gives users a quick and easy way to launch an organizations's apps or functions from inside any other app or task.

 <img alt="" style="height:80px" src="img3.jpg"/>
 <br>